dtrussel/dtrussel.github.io/_posts/2020-03-30-how-to-organize-your-cpp-project.md

 should look at a well established project / library and stick to something similar.
-However when looking at projects like [Boost](https://github.com/boostorg/), [Abseil](https://github.com/abseil/abseil-cpp), [JSON for Modern C++](https://github.com/nlohmann/json) But what are the essentials?
-Some of these projects are huge and need some time to get into as a beginner.
+However when looking at projects like [Boost](https://github.com/boostorg/), [Abseil](https://github.com/abseil/abseil-cpp), [JSON for Modern C++](https://github.com/nlohmann/json) it might be difficult to figure out the essentials.
+Some of these projects are huge and need some time to get familiar with as a beginner.
 Or some libraries were header-only, but I wanted to build a shared library.
 I had to work on a couple of projects till I got the hang of it.